micheleangioni/message-board/readme.md

 ## Bans

-Message Boards supports also user bans.
+Message Board supports also user bans.
 Through AbstractMbGateway's method `banUser(MbUserInterface $user, $days, $reason = '')` a user can be banned, i.e he/she won't be able to write new posts and comments.
 $user is an instance of your User model (which must implement the MbUserInterface).
 He/she is the user who will get banned.
 $days is the number of days the user will be banned.
 If the user is already banned, $days will be added to the current ban days.
 A negative $days will shorten the ban total length, which however can't be set negative.
 $reason is the reason of the ban.
 Can be left blank.

+## Events

+Several events are fired when main operation occurs:

+ -  MicheleAngioni\MessageBoard\Events\CommentCreate
+ -  MicheleAngioni\MessageBoard\Events\CommentDelete
+ -  MicheleAngioni\MessageBoard\Events\LikeCreate
+ -  MicheleAngioni\MessageBoard\Events\LikeDestroy
+ -  MicheleAngioni\MessageBoard\Events\PostCreate
+ -  MicheleAngioni\MessageBoard\Events\PostDelete
+ -  MicheleAngioni\MessageBoard\Events\rBanned

+This way creating listeners in your application is straightforward.

 ## API Docs